susumajii/ow2-battle-pass-calculator/README.md

 # Overwatch 2 Battle Pass Calculator

+I've modified the original calculator to be more robust and easily updated for future seasons with seasons.js.
+Credit to sophice for the original calculator which can be found at https://sophice.github.io/ow2-battle-pass-calculator/

-Access the calculator here: https://sophice.github.io/ow2-battle-pass-calculator/
+Access the calculator here: https://susumajii.github.io/ow2-battle-pass-calculator/

 This is a battle pass calculator for Overwatch 2.
 Fill out a few fields and you will get back;